codefortulsa/tgov-scraper-js/README.md

 - Handles document storage and retrieval
 - Links documents to meeting records

+### 4. Transcription Service
+- Converts audio files to text using the OpenAI Whisper API
+- Stores and retrieves transcriptions with time-aligned segments
+- Manages transcription jobs

 For more details, see the [architecture documentation](./docs/architecture.md).

 ## Getting Started